Swordsouler/SVENUnity/Assets/com.nsaintl.sven/CompetencyQuestions.md

 }
 ```

-### What spatial relationships (e.g., adjacency, containment, distance) exist between objects in the environment?

-...

 ## Temporal reasoning

 ### How do object states or properties (e.g., position, color, or activation) evolve throughout an experiment?